testinggospels/camouflage/docs/handlebars.md

 !!! note
     Variables created using `assign` helpers can be accessed using `context.data.root.VARIABLE_NAME` inside the helpers that support code injection (as listed below)

-!!! caution
+!!! danger
     Some of the Camouflage helpers allow (sometimes require) you to write your Javascript code in order to use them.
 However it's not a great idea to allow such code injections due to security concerns it creates.
-Camouflage disabled injection by default however you can enable it in config.yml.
+Camouflage disables injection by default however you can enable it in config.yml.
 Following helpers will not work if injection is disabled.

     - code;
     - inject;